rei/rei-cedar-docs/docs/release-notes/spring-2022/README.md

 #### CdrBanner Component Variable

 The CdrBanner component variable has been removed.
-Teams who are unable to utilize the Vue component should plan to make use of the [messaging tokens](../../tokens/all-tokens/#colors) to create their banners.
+Teams who are unable to utilize the Vue component should plan to use the [messaging tokens](../../tokens/all-tokens/#colors) to create their banners.

 ### Preparing for Vue 3